List of road closures following severe weather in capital area

 -Manda Road Both EB/WB between Louisiana Highway 78 and Bigman Lane REOPENED

--Louisiana Highway 81 Both EB/WB between US 190 and Maringuin Road West
+-Louisiana Highway 81 Both EB/WB between US 190 and Maringuin Road West REOPENED

 ZACHARY-